iagorrr/Competitive-Programming-Solutions/scripts/gen-readme/100-intro.md

 # Competitive Programming Solutions

-Welcome!
 This repository houses my solutions to competitive programming problems sourced from various platforms and modalities.

 This repository is mostly useful for: